zeinkap/surf-shop/README.md

 # Created database design on trello

-# Created routes for index, posts and reviews
+# Setup routes for index, posts and reviews

 # Created models for post, reviews and user